 Overview of Economic and Non-Economic Damages

-The damages from a personal injury lawsuit fall into one of two categories: economic and non-economic damages.
-Economic losses are designed to return you to the financial position you were in before your injury occurred.
+- Economic damages have a direct monetary value, such as medical bills and lost wages.
+They are designed to return you to your financial position before your injury occurred.
 These are objective losses that could be measured down to the last dollar.

-Non-economic damages cover the subjective harm your injuries cause.
+- Non-economic damages such as pain and suffering are more intangible and difficult to quantify.
+They cover the emotional harm your injuries cause.
 Instead of replacing what you have lost financially, these damages compensate you for the physical and emotional toll you experienced due to your injuries.

-The most common type of economic damages in these cases involve your medical bills.
-Because these medical expenses would not have occurred but for the negligence of the other party, you are entitled to recoup your full cost of medical care.
+In these cases, the most common type of economic damage involves your medical bills.
+Because these medical expenses would not have occurred but for the other party’s negligence, you are entitled to recoup your full cost of medical care.

 Pain and Suffering

 Another type of compensation could cover your physical pain and suffering.
-Measuring your pain and suffering is impossible in an objective sense, but the courts can award these damages largely based on the extent of your medical bills.
+Measuring your pain and suffering is impossible objectively, but the courts can award these damages largely based on the extent of your medical bills.

 Damages for mental anguish are similar to pain and suffering.
-Instead of compensating you for your pain, these damages cover the anguish of reliving a traumatic injury.
+However, instead of compensating you for pain, these damages cover the anguish of reliving a traumatic injury.
 Mental anguish damages usually involve the emotional harm you deal with after your injuries have healed.